 School Dinners

 Parents may choose whether their child brings a packed lunch from home or purchases a school meal on a daily basis.
-Meals can be paid for on the day or a week in advance.
+Meals must be paid for in advance.
 All Reception, Year One and Year Two children are entitled to a free hot school meal under the Universal Free School Meals for Infants programme and are therefore not required to pay for their meal.
+However, we ask that all parents order their child's meals via the Compass Parent Portal in advance.

 Copies of the current school menu can be found below: